Wednesday-Saturday, November 11-14, 2020

 In accordance with ALTA conference policy, we ask that participants not read papers at panels, roundtables, or workshops.
 Rather, participants prepare talking points and examples based in the practice of literary translation.

 Conference sessions begin at 9:00a.m. on Thursday, November 12, 2020, and conclude the evening of Saturday, November 14.
-There is an opening reception in the evening on Wednesday, November 11, 2020, and a closing reception on the evening of Saturday, November 14.
+There is an opening reception in the evening on Wednesday, November 11, 2020, and a closing reception on the evening of Saturday, November 14, followed by an after-party.